AbirathR/MBPO_pendulumV1/README.md

 python3 demo.py

 Training loop will begin shortly and the reward values for each episode can be seen.
-Video visualizations of the episode are logged in the 'logging' folder and the reward curve is also displayed.
+Video visualizations of the episodes are logged in the 'logging' folder and the reward curve is also displayed.